 Learn how to help a DXM addict.

 Ephedrine is a harmful central nervous system stimulant that used to be contained in various diet pills but was banned by the FDA in 2004 due to potential detrimental effects on cardiovascular health.
 Ephedrine use can stress the heart muscle and results in increased blood pressure.
-Many athletes have used and continue to use the drug to enhance performance, and in doing so, subject themselves to these health risks.
-Ephedrine is of a similar molecular structure to that of amphetamines and elicits similar effects.
-The FDA found that evidence was lacking related to the effectiveness of ephedrine as a long-term weight-loss supplement and, furthermore, that use of the drug could result in severe health consequences – including an increased risk of death.
+Many athletes have used and continue to use the drug to enhance performance and, in doing so, they subject themselves to these health risks.
+Ephedrine has a similar molecular structure to amphetamines and elicits similar effects.
+The FDA found that evidence was lacking related to the effectiveness of ephedrine as a long-term weight-loss supplement and, furthermore, that use of the drug could result in severe health consequences—including an increased risk of death.

-That hasn’t stopped people from abusing ephedrine though.
-In 2011, the FDA seized $70,000 worth of ephedrine-containing products imported by a major marketing group, seven years after it had been banned for unreasonable health risks.
+This hasn’t stopped people abusing ephedrine, however.
+In 2011, the FDA seized $70,000 worth of ephedrine-containing products imported by a major marketing group 7 years after it had been banned for posing unreasonable health risks.
 Additionally, there are dozens of websites from which users can purchase ephedrine online with little fear of legal ramifications.
 Many of these websites falsely state that ephedrine is legal to sell and purchase.
-Ephedrine is also present in some asthma medications, such as Bronkaid and Primatene, and many people looking for a fat-burner will abuse these over-the-counter medications intended for the relief of asthmatic symptoms.
+Ephedrine is also present in some asthma medications, such as Bronkaid and Primatene, and many people looking for a fat burner will abuse these over-the-counter medications intended for the relief of asthmatic symptoms.

 Athletes and dieters aren’t the only ones abusing ephedrine.
-Sometimes people in club and rave settings may use ephedrine as a substitute for ecstasy.
-Among the negative side effects are:
+Sometimes, people in club and rave settings may use ephedrine as a substitute for ecstasy.
+Negative side effects of ephedrine use include:

 - Heart palpitations.